 But each of those individual interactions is vulnerable, so it can kinda “peel off” if something better comes along.
 So reversible inhibitors can be “diluted out” so that if the inhibitor falls off, the enzyme is unlikely to easily find another inhibitor to bind to.

-But there are also enzyme inhibitors that we call IRREVERSIBLE INHIBITORS – they can’t fall off – so even if you remove all the excess inhibitor so that if it were to fall out there wouldn’t be more to bind, it wouldn’t matter because it can’t fall off!
+There are also enzyme inhibitors that we call irreversible inhibitors – they can’t fall off – so even if you remove all the excess inhibitor so that if it were to fall out there wouldn’t be more to bind, it wouldn’t matter because it can’t fall off!